bitplane/bitplane.net/log/2025/01/uh-halp-data/index.md

 or running `strings` on the entire world, and tallying them up.
 Or I could carefully parse the package list and look at deps of deps, and see which ones are used that way.
-Or I could type in as many commands as I can remember - which is a list that's getting shorter every day.
+Or I could type in as many commands as I can remember - a list that's getting shorter by the day.

 But I've got a shiny new AI box thing, and fifty quid still sat on [vast.ai](https://vast.ai/) burning a hole in my account.
 So why not get llama3 to do it for me?

-So that's what I do, tell the language model a white lie and have it sort the names of programs by likelihood of being typed into a terminal:
+So that's what I did, tell the language model a white lie and have it sort the names of programs by likelihood of being typed into a terminal:

 ```text
 You are bash-cache-priority, an AI program that decides which commands the user